Alloy

 Self-documenting auditJSONL sidecar + embedded MCAP metadata record per file.
 Each carries rules_hash so you can prove later which rules version produced a given file.

-Failure policyFail-closed by default — a broken rule sends the file to quarantine, not the cloud. pass_original is opt-in.
+Failure policyFail-closed by default — a broken rule can skip the file instead of uploading unredacted data. pass_original is opt-in.

 When to use it